European shares rally after China calms yuan fall

 By Lionel Laurent

-LONDON, Aug 13 European shares bounced on Thursday after a 4 percent fall this week, tracking global equities higher on efforts by China's central bank to slow the sharp descent of the yuan that has rocked markets worldwide.
+LONDON, Aug 13 European shares bounced on Thursday after a 4 percent fall this week, tracking a late rally on Wall Street and gains in Asia on efforts by China's central bank to slow the sharp descent of the yuan that has rocked markets worldwide.

-Automakers and luxury goods stocks, among the worst hit this week, were among the biggest gainers after China's central bank said there was no reason for the yuan to fall further.
+Automakers and luxury goods stocks, among the worst hit this week, were among the biggest gainers after China's central bank said that the was no reason for the market to fall further.

 "I think markets massively misunderstood what happened in China," Jefferies strategist Sean Darby said.